 WordPress: the pros and cons

 If you want to get your new website live without getting involved in any complicated coding, WordPress is a good option.
-However, it’s worth remembering that WordPress wasn’t built to be a CMS so for anything more complicated that a basic brochure website, WordPress won’t be the best option.
+However, it’s worth remembering that WordPress wasn’t built to be a CMS so for anything more complicated than a basic brochure website, WordPress won’t be the best option.